HMS Derwent (1903)

 HMS Derwent was a Hawthorn Leslie-type River-class destroyer ordered by the Royal Navy under the 1901 – 1902 Naval Estimates.
 Named after the River Derwent in central England, she was the second ship to carry this name.

 Construction

 She was laid down on 12 June 1902 at the Hawthorn Leslie shipyard at Hebburn-on-Tyne and launched on 14 February 1903.
 She was completed on 1 July 1904.
 Her original armament was to be the same as the turtleback torpedo boat destroyers that preceded her.
 In 1906 the Admiralty decided to upgrade the armament by landing the five 6-pounder naval guns and shipping three 12-pounder 8 hundredweight (cwt) guns.
-Two were mounted abeam at the foc'x'le break and the third gun was mounted on the quarterdeck.
+Two were mounted abeam at the foc's'le break, and the third gun was mounted on the quarterdeck.

 Pre-War

 After commissioning she was assigned to the East Coast Destroyer Flotilla of the 1st Fleet and based at Harwich.

 In April 1909 she was assigned to the 3rd Destroyer Flotilla on its formation at Harwich.
 She remained until displaced by a Beagle-class destroyer by May 1912.
 She was assigned to the 5th Destroyer Flotilla of the 2nd Fleet with a nucleus crew.

 On 30 August 1912 the Admiralty directed that all destroyer classes were to be designated by letters.
 The ships of the River class were assigned to the E class.
 After 30 September 1913, she was known as an E-class destroyer and had the letter ‘E’ painted on the hull below the bridge area and on either the fore or aft funnel.